 “And Samuel said to Saul, Thou hast done foolishly: thou hast not kept the commandment of the LORD thy God, which he commanded thee: for now would the LORD have established thy kingdom upon Israel for ever.
 But now thy kingdom shall not continue: the LORD hath sought him a man after his own heart, and the Lord hath commanded him to be captain over his people.”
 (I Samuel 13)

-I can’t help but sidebar here to note that Paul, whose Hebrew name is Saul, had a reason for mentioning his namesake King Saul in his first recorded sermon.
-Our Apostle Paul may have been a descendant.
+I can’t help but sidebar here to note that the Apostle Paul had a reason for mentioning his namesake King Saul in his first recorded sermon.
+He may have been a descendant.
 He certainly had much in common with him.
 It does lead me to wonder if both Paul and God didn’t have a soft spot in his heart for King Saul.
-Absolutely God must have been sorrowful at being forced to set Jonathan aside.
-Perhaps a thousand years later he recruited Saul of Tarsus so persistently to restore kingship to this family, and enjoy the eternal love that bound Jonathan and David through their descendants Saul and Jesus.
-(The concept of how the actions of individual lives impact one another in the past, present and future is nicely presented in the movie Cloud Atlas.)
+Certainly Samuel did.
+For certain God must have mourned being forced to set Jonathan aside.
+Perhaps a thousand years later Jesus recruited Saul of Tarsus so persistently to restore kingship to this family, and once again enjoy the eternal love that his Spirit had experienced in David with Jonathan, surviving through the ages in their descendants.
+(This concept is nicely presented in the movie Cloud Atlas.)

 “I might also have confidence in the flesh.
 If any other man thinketh that he hath whereof he might trust in the flesh, I more: Circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin [obviously a proud heritage associated as it was with Judah, not one of the 10 northern tribes that broke away from the true God], an Hebrew of the Hebrews; as touching the law, a Pharisee; Concerning zeal, persecuting the church /; touching the righteousness which is in the law, blameless.
-But what things were gain to me, those I counted loss for Christ / the Anointed One.”
-(Philippians 3:4-7)
+But what things were gain to me, those I counted loss for Christ / the Anointed One.
+Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ.”
+(Philippians 3:4-8)

 Both Jonathan and the Apostle Paul were grounded in the word of God so were able to recognize the Promised Savior when they saw him in action.
 For Paul it was Jesus’ resurrection.
 For Jonathan it was his battlefield faith.